Analysis: LeBron feels great, on pace to pass Kareem | Times Leader

 “Continuing to move the game forward (at)KingJames.
 Much respect my brother,”

-Bryant died the next day in the helicopter crash in which eight others, including his daughter Gianna, perished with him.
+Bryant died the next day in the helicopter crash in which eight others, including his daughter Gianna, also perished.
 Bryant played in 1,346 regular-season games.
-James will play in his 1,346th on Tuesday.
+James played in his 1,346th on Tuesday.

 “Hall of Fame player,” Spoelstra said of James.
 “Hall of Fame person.”